 Where money is a genuine barrier, the charity can pay the rehoming fee of any rescue animal and, if need be, continue to support each month with the cost of pet food and/or insurance.

 The charity aims to Tackle loneliness for the individual and homelessness for the animal.
 It’s a WIN/WIN – the person gets a companion and the animal gets a home!

-On the back of this success, the charity has recently launched a new project – Companionship in the Community, by opening a small community space in Shawlands, Glasgow, offering social and canine companionship to retired people in, and around, the community.
+On the back of this success, the charity has recently launched a new project – Companionship in the Community, where we offer social and canine companionship to retired people in, and around, the community.

-Creating a warm, friendly space where retired people with, or without, a dog can drop in for companionship and a wide range of free activities, currently including:
+Providing warm and friendly spaces where retired people with, or without, a dog can drop in for companionship and a wide range of free activities, currently including:

 - Group Dog Walks

 - Languages for Beginners (Spanish/Italian)